calcinai/php-mmap/README.md

 # low-level
-A collection low-level functions for PHP
+A collection of low-level functions for PHP